 1. Mains powered, data over WiFi

 If you want to power the outdoor camera using a power cable, and connect it using WiFi, then you just need to drill a small hole (12mm or 1/2inch is ample) through a wall to pass a power cable from inside to outside.
 You will need to have a power outlet on the inside of the wall.
+Some homes have a power point in the ceiling space, especially if there is an in-ceiling heating, cooling or air transfer system installed.
+Using this power power point and running an extended cable to a hole drilled in the eave is a common method.
 The other option is to have an electrician install an exterior outlet.

 Note: the outdoor camera must have it's antenna attached and should be close to your router, otherwise the WiFi signal may not be sufficient for the camera to operate consistently.
 A poor WiFi signal would cause the camera to be unstable and go offline intermittently, in which case you would need to use some form of WiFi booster.

 This method requires a larger hole to be drilled in the wall because you'll need to have both a power cable and an ethernet cable running from inside to outside.
 However, it provides a more steady signal than using WiFi.
 If you don't want to run two wires and drill a larger hole, then the third option might be for you, but it is slightly more technical.